 How to Build a Gaming PC: A Step by Step Guide (2020 Edition)

-By the end of this article, you’re going to know everything you need to know to begin your pilgrimage into the wonderful world of PC gaming.
+By the end of this guide, you’re going to know everything you need to know to begin your pilgrimage into the wonderful world of PC building.
 We’re going to help you: